How to use Google Flight - ExBulletin

 Book a flight with Google Flights (Cyberguy.com)

-Ridiculous: Airmen outraged by FAA spending after massive system failure shocks nation
+‘Ridiculous’: Airmen outraged at FAA spending after massive system failure shocks nation

 Once you select your return flight, you’ll be taken to a page with a list of third-party options where you can book your flight.
 Options are listed by price, starting with the cheapest option at the top.
 When you select the option, Google Flights will take you directly to that third-party website to complete your booking there.